I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_provider.md

      geographically within a nation by regulations, such as Metropolitan Statistical Areas (MSA) in the United States of America.
 Miniport drivers of CDMA-based devices must specify WWAN_CDMA_DEFAULT_PROVIDER_ID if this information is not available.

-### -field ProviderState
+            `ProviderName`

+            A NULL-terminated string that represents the network provider's name.
+This member is limited to, at most, WWAN_PROVIDERNAME_LEN characters.

+For GSM-based networks, if the Preferred Presentation of Country Initials and Mobile Network Name
+     (PPCI&amp;N) is longer than WWAN_PROVIDERNAME_LEN characters, the miniport driver should abbreviate the network name.

+This member is ignored when the MB Service sets the preferred provider list.

+Miniport drivers should specify a <b>NULL</b> string for devices that do not have this
+     information.

+            `ProviderState`

             A value that represents the various states that the network provider's entry can be tagged with.
      The following table shows the possible values that miniport drivers should specify (one or more values can be specified).